Published at Jan 23, 2025

 // index.js

-import "greet.js";
+import "./greet.js";

-// abcHandler.ts
+// Before

-import { AbcService } from "'~/services/abcService";
+import { AbcService } from "~/services/abcService";

 export class Abc extends BaseCloudFunction {

-protected override async execute(
+protected override async execute(payload: AbcPayload, auth: Auth) {

 const service = new AbcService();

-return service.execute({
+return service.execute({ ...payload, auth });

 }